Alta l The Canyons l Deer Valley l Park City Mountain Resort l Snowbird l Solitude

 A Canyon’s must for lunch is Lookout Cabin, take the Short Cut lift

-from Red Pine.
+from Red Pine or the Orange Bubble chair from the Village base.
 This mountaintop chalet has panoramic Wasatch

 Mountain views and table service dining.
 Refueled, you are ready to

 explore the Canyon’s original ski terrain, in Silverado, Rendezvous